 You Don’t Know When Your Lines Were Last Cleaned

-Even when you don’t notice too many issues, you should still have your plumbing system cleaned regularly.
-This can easily get neglected, but the longer it’s left, the more chance there is of other problems occurring.
+Even when you overlook too many issues, you should still have your plumbing system cleaned regularly.
+This can easily get neglected, but the longer it’s left, the more chance other problems are occurring.
 It’s generally a good idea to hydro jet your plumbing system once every couple of years to ensure it stays in a good state.

 Pipes Aren’t Draining Properly

 With time, you might notice that your sink, shower, and bath take longer to drain out than they used to.
-This indicates something is blocking the flow of water, probably due to some build-up or a blockage.
+This indicates something is blocking the water flow, probably due to some build-up or a blockage.
 Having one of our professional plumbers come out for an inspection will help determine the exact cause of the issue.

 Pipes Making Noise

 Your pipes may start making noises for a range of reasons.
 If air gets trapped inside, it might start making a hissing noise.
-In this case, you need to determine how the air got in before deciding what to do.
+In this case, you must determine how the air got in before deciding what to do.

 If the air has come in through a crack in your pipes, hydro jetting could cause further damage, so it should be avoided.
 A clogged vent stack can also cause air to get trapped in your pipes; in this case, hydro jetting is an ideal solution.